cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/operations.md

 cfy cluster remove <manager name as it appears in the hostname field of the managers list command>
 ```

-After removal is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
+After removal is complete, you can verify that the cluster is healthy by checking the manager's list, and the cluster status:
 ```bash
 cfy cluster managers list
 cfy cluster status